-The Department of State Office to Monitor and Combat Trafficking in Persons (TIP Office) announces an open competition for grant funding to support the Program to End Modern Slavery (PEMS).
+The Department of State Office to Monitor and Combat Trafficking in Persons (TIP Office) announces an for grant funding to support the Program to End Modern Slavery (PEMS).
 The TIP Office has identified two programming priorities for funding:

 Programming Priority One – Applying Intervention Development Research to produce model interventions on human trafficking